Vinces-Videos/resources/adrs/ADR 1: Three tiered architecture.md

-# ADR 1: Three tiered architecture
+# ADR 1: Layered architecture

 # Context
 This is an example project where the primary goal is to help people grow and improve their skills as well as help to build their social network within Made Tech.